 Our Population Health Program and its team is dedicated to understanding the factors influencing the health and wellbeing outcomes of all Australians and our regional neighbours.

-Drawing on the expertise of our clinical scientists, epidemiologists, health economists, and specialist researchers, we examine the causes of disease, and identify patterns and changes in the health of the population.
+Drawing on the expertise of our clinical scientists, epidemiologists, health economists, and specialist researchers, we examine the causes of disease, their transmission, and identify patterns and changes in the health of the population.
 This knowledge is used to develop measures to control and prevent diseases, increase early detection and improve treatments to ensure the best possible health outcomes.

 Our studies are helping develop treatment guidelines to ensure all patients receive the best possible care, prevent hospital admissions, improve well-being and reduce mortality.

 The Population Health program is guided by the ultimate goal of preventing ill-health in communities and improving patient care, quality of life, and survival rates, so that all Australians and our regional neighbours have the opportunity to enjoy good health.